csmagnano/ml4bio-workshop/_episodes/06-conclusion.md

 * What types are the features (numeric, categorical, image, text)?
 * What might the decision boundary look like?
 Is the data likely linearly separable?
 * How noisy is the data?

-### Reviewing a published workflow

-We will review a machine learning workflow from a publication to see how well you can identify the major elements that were presented during this workshop.

-### Post-workshop survey

-We greatly appreciate your feedback to help improve this workshop.
-Please take 10 minutes to complete the post-workshop survey using the link you were provided.

 ### Additional resources